griffithlab/pmbio.org/_posts/0010-02-01-Developer_Notes.md

 ### Create downsampled data sets to allow faster analysis a teaching setting
 Starting with aligned data, the following steps were used to create down-sampled data files, example shown below for chr6 exome data:
+Our current version of downsampled data hosted on genomedata.org was generated with Exome_Norm_sorted_mrkdup.bam/Exome_Tumor_sorted_mrkdup.bam (without BQSR).
+This should be changed later such that the Exome_Norm_sorted_mrkdup_bqsr.bam/Exome_Tumor_sorted_mrkdup_bqsr.bam are used for generating the downsized data.
 ```bash
 #Starting off with slices of bam file with chr6 as the region specified.
 This contains all mapped reads that fall/overlap(?) with this region.
 We want to ensure that if read 1 is in this region that when reconstructing the fastq, we would also like to include read 2, thus we have the following approach.
 cd <directory containing Exome alignment>